María Marín: 2016

 Marín joined the French club ASPTT Mulhouse.
 She helped Bolivar to win the 2016 Colombian U21 National Championship.
 She won the 2016 U22 South American Championship silver medal and the Best Setter and Most Valuable Player awards.

 She was awarded 2016 Volleyball player of the year by the Colombian Volleyball Federation and the Colombia Olympic Committee.

 2017

 With ASPTT Mulhouse, Marín won the 2016/17 French Championship.
 After returning from France, she won the 2017 Colombian Senior Championship as the captain of the Bolivar team, their fifth championship.
 She played with her national senior team the 2017 South American Championship, winning the silver medal when they lost 0–3 to Brazil, winning the Best Setter individual award.
 She played in October the 2018 FIVB World Championship CSV qualification tournament, but her team could not get a berth for next year competition.

 She won the bronze medal in the 2017 Bolivarian Games under 23 tournament.
 She won the 2017 Volleyball player of the year in December, 2017.

+2026

+Marín won the silver medal at the 2026 Central American and Caribbean Games with her national team.

 Personal life

-She studied in the Institución Educativa Soledad Acosta de Samper (I.E.S.A.S.) high school and as of 2015 she was studying Business Administration in the Universidad Tecnológica de Bolívar.
+She studied in the Institución Educativa Soledad Acosta de Samper (I.E.S.A.S.) high school and as of 2015 she was studying business administration in the Universidad Tecnológica de Bolívar.